cass-community/cass-community.github.io/_software/tagtorch.md

   - Artificial intelligence
 cass_members:
   - LEADS
-description: This package provides a comprehensive suite of tools for analyzing and leveraging symmetry, equivariance, and topological properties in PyTorch deep learning models
+description: A comprehensive suite of tools for analyzing and leveraging symmetry, equivariance, and topological properties in PyTorch deep learning models
 long_description: |
     Topology, Algebra, and Geometry Torch (TAGTorch) is an open-source PyTorch library that provides reusable implementations of geometry-, topology-, and symmetry-based methods for machine